 Currency Exchange and Banking

 Canada has its own currency.
 If your destination is a tourist spot and is close to the border, the restaurants and hotels may accept American dollars.
-Whether or not American currency is accepted, it's beneficial to know these important Currency Exchange and Banking Tips for Vacations in Canada.
+Whether or not American currency is accepted, it's beneficial to know the exchange rate for Canada.

 03 of 07